lloda/guile-raw-strings/srfi.md

 * `#R` are the two literal characters `#R`.
 * OPEN is the character `"`.
 * CLOSE is the character `"`.
-* DELIMITER is an arbitrary sequence of characters other than whitespace, OPEN, or CLOSE.
+* DELIMITER is an sequence of characters excluding control characters, whitespace, OPEN, or CLOSE.
 DELIMITER may be an empty sequence.
 * STRING is a sequence of characters where the sequence CLOSE DELIMITER does not apear.

 OPEN, CLOSE, and DELIMITER may appear freely in STRING as long as the sequence CLOSE DELIMITER does not.

-The raw string literal evaluates to the string STRING.
+The raw string literal evaluates to a string containing the sequence of characters in STRING.

 ### Examples